Australia’s only openly gay imam says that religious leaders with progressive views on sexuality need to speak up to save young lives.

 “One of the best ways of learning from each other is facilitating platforms where other imams and other religious leaders can come out and support the youth because the youth are suffering.”

-Mr Warsame has received financial help from the Anglican Church to run Marhaba, which previously he has funded out of his own “limited income”.
+Mr Warsame has for the most part funded Marhaba out of his own “limited income”.

 If he can raise more money Mr Warsame aims to provide safe houses and drop-in centres to welcome and protect young LGBTI Muslims.